 Literature reviews often come later in qualitative research.
 Since theories and analysis emerge primarily from the data in qualitative research, literature reviews are often postponed until researchers have a sense of what their emerging analysis even is.
 At the same time, however, we enter the field as sociologists who are already engaged with the literature: we have inherited methodological traditions, theoretical understandings, and empirical insights, and one task is to figure out what role these ideas will play in our ongoing research.
 This question will become more pressing as our projects progress and the analysis is increasingly clear.
 For now, we will rely on Luker and Ghodsee to help us establish an initial relationship to the literature in our reading, research, and writing.
-As you read Lareau, focus on her engagement with previous literature on family, class, and race.

-- Lareau, Annette.
-2002.
-"Invisible Inequality: Social Class and Childrearing in Black Families and White Families."
-American Sociological Review: 747-76. - Luker, Kristin.
+- Luker, Kristin.
 2008.
 "Reviewing the Literature."
 Pp. 76-98 in Salsa Dancing into the Social Sciences: Research in the Age of Info-Glut.
 Cambridge, MA: Harvard University Press. - Ghodsee, Kristen.
 2016.
 "Integrate Your Theory."
 Pp. 51-61 in From Notes to Narrative: Writing Ethnographies that Everyone Can Read.
 Chicago: University of Chicago Press.